Agnes Clara Tatham: Life

 Tatham was born on the 18 January 1893 as the fourth out of five children, her parents were Meaburn Talbot Tatham and Susan Clara Miers.
 She spent her childhood at Northcourt House, Abingdon, England.
 Her family nickname ´Widdy´.
 For a period in March 1901she lived in the house of her mother's family.
 Eden Cottage, Beckenham, London.

 Agnes studied art at the Byam Shaw School of Art.
-Where she developed a friendship with Eleanor Fortescue Brickdale (1872–1945), who was a watercolour teacher at the school, with annual commercial exhibitions and in works in the illustrated press, identifying as a third-wave pre-Raphaelite.
+There, she developed a friendship with Eleanor Fortescue Brickdale (1872–1945), who was a watercolour teacher at the school, with annual commercial exhibitions and in works in the illustrated press, identifying as a third-wave pre-Raphaelite.

 Agnes also studied at the Vicat Cole School of Art and, from 1915 to 1921, was a student at the Royal Academy Schools, where she received a number of artistic awards and recognitions for her paintings.
 Her works were mostly in oil and tempera and her paintings have been widely exhibited.
 She also worked as an illustrator on several children's books.